mag-galaxy/Compiler/README.md

 # Compiler Final Project
 NCU 113-1 Compiler Final Project - Mini LISP interpreter

-### Info.
+### Code Description
 + Language: C, Lex, Yacc

-### Code Description
-1. fp.l for tokenizing input
++ fp.l for tokenizing input
-2. fp.y for building an AST, then traverse the AST and do the action
++ fp.y for building an AST, then traverse the AST and do the action

 ### Finished